 To comply with the requirements imposed by the Environmental Protection Agency as a result of a non-attainment designation for Ozone under the National Ambient Air Quality Standards.

 This is a new task.

-To be determined by the Florida Department of Environmental Protection after announcement of the a new Rule by EPA in 2013.
+To be determined by the Florida Department of Environmental Protection after announcement of the Final Rule by EPA on August 31, 2010.